Destawell/.github/profile/README.md

 ### NASA Vulnerability Disclosure Program (Bugcrowd)

 Active researcher on **NASA's VDP**, conducting vulnerability research on Earthdata Search and related NASA properties.
-This work was formally recognized with a **Letter of Appreciation from NASA**, signed by **Kelvin Taylor, Senior Agency Information Security Officer, NASA OCIO** (September 2026).
+This work was formally recognized with a **Letter of Recognition from NASA**, signed by **Kelvin Taylor, Senior Agency Information Security Officer, NASA OCIO** (September 2026).

 ---